Asday/righttobeoffensive.com/content/story/_index.md

 I like to think I possess excellent written and spoken English skills, and I know for a fact I'm a complete beginner at Japanese, though my Japanese friends always say I'm very good indeed.
 One of them said I could easily be a translator, so I know they're blowing smoke, but I still appreciate it.

-In my own time I play competitive video games at a non-competitive level, (except Atomic Chess I guess, where I rank around top 10%), practice piano way too little, and bake bread.
+In my own time I play competitive video games at a non-competitive level, (except Atomic Chess I guess, where I rank around top 10%), practice piano and guitar way too little, and bake bread.
 I also have a cat that hates me, which is pretty cool.

 **Expert in**:  Python; Django.